5 Good And Bad Ways Your Dad Affects Your Relationship With Men

 3. A father's emotional absence also hurts

 You may see your father a lot, but feel disconnected or detached.
 Women who grew up with an emotionally unavailable father will often choose emotionally unavailable partners.
 They tend to feel less secure and more dissatisfied in their relationships.
-A father's emotional absence might stem from his substance abuse, an "avoidant" attachment style, being a workaholic, or any of a number of other reasons.
+A father's emotional absence might stem from his substance abuse, an "avoidant" attachment style, being a workaholic, or any of several other reasons.
 A narcissistic father, for example, will undoubtedly have a troubled connection with his daughter due to his self-centered, hyper-critical nature and lack of empathy.

 4. The way your father treats your mother also has a lasting impact